Major

 Internships

-Students who are interested should gain experience by writing for The Dickinsonian or The Dickinson Review, the college's literary journal.
-English majors have done internships with state and local government agencies, newspapers, public relations firms, and the media.
+Students who are interested should gain experience by writing for and working on The Dickinsonian and/or The Dickinson Review, the college's literary journal.
+English majors have done internships with state and local government agencies, newspapers, public relations firms, law offices, and film studios, among other placements.

 Opportunities for off-campus study

 Majors and prospective majors should begin thinking about study abroad early in their sophomore year.
 Talk to your advisor, professors, and the department chair about study abroad opportunities.
-Our program in Norwich, England, at the University of East Anglia, is convenient and enriching for our students; the credits transfer back to Dickinson easily.
-We also have a selective program at Mansfield College, Oxford for students with a 3.7 GPA or above.
-Successful admission to this program requires that a student show depth in the major by second semester of the sophomore year; please consult Dickinson's Mansfield Oxford information on the Center for Global Studies and Engagement website.
-Many of our students also study in Cameroon, India, and other Asian and African countries; this study requires careful planning to ensure successful completion of the major.
+Dickinson programs in Norwich, England, at the University of East Anglia, and Dunedin, New Zealand, at the University of Otago, work well with the English major and enrich students’ learning in English.
+Advanced courses can transfer back to the Dickinson English major.
+English majors also participate in the Dickinson’s program at Mansfield College, Oxford.
+Admission to this program requires that a student maintain at least a 3.7 GPA show depth in the major by second semester of their sophomore.
+Many English majors also study abroad at other Dickinson programs; this may require more planning to ensure successful completion of the major.

 Co-curricular activities/programs